I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Atticus Finch and Tom Robinson, played by Gregory Peck and Brock Peters.

-Atticus Finch is the epitome of justice and unbiased decision, a type of citizen we should all long to become.
-Peck gives the finest performance of his career, which was recognized by the Academy as well, awarding him with the Academy Award for Best Actor.
-Atticus represents morality, reason, and principle.
-He is kind yet strong.
-The courtroom scenes are not questioning whether there is some reasonable doubt, as in 12 Angry Men, they are clearly establishing the innocence of Tom Robinson.
-I disagree with Ebert who stated that this film tries to depict a white man as a hero, and black people are seen only in the background.
-The white savior narrative, similar to damsel-in-distress, is certainly present here, but this film was made in 1962, the tensions were still high and the civil rights movement was still going through its struggles.
-This is a film illustrating the awful past using metaphors for people of today.
-We are still surrounded by racial bigots, and the only way to get through them is probably using a man they could identify with (and that would, unfortunately, exclude women as well).
-And it’s a story seen through the eyes of children because they are also the ones who should be raised to respect and honor all living beings.
+I disagree with Ebert, who stated that this film tries to depict a white man as a hero and black people only in the background.
+The white savior narrative, similar to damsel-in-distress, is certainly present here, but this film was made in 1962 – the tensions were still high, and the civil rights movement was still going through its struggles.
+This is a film that illustrates the awful past through metaphors for people of today.
+We are still surrounded by racial bigots, and the only way to reach them is probably using a man they could identify with (and that would, unfortunately, exclude women as well).
+And it’s a story told through the eyes of children because they are the ones who should be raised to respect and honor all living beings.

 Atticus Finch: The defendant is not guilty – but somebody in this courtroom is.
 Now, gentlemen, in this country, our courts are the great levelers.
 In our courts, all men are created equal.
 I’m no idealist to believe firmly in the integrity of our courts and of our jury system – that’s no ideal to me.
 That is a living, working reality!